DevelopersLeague/EtherDocs/Readme.md

 ## Contact

-- For help with local setup contact on [Telegram](https://telegram.me/ShyrenMore)
+- For help with local setup contact on [Telegram](https://telegram.me/ShyrenMore) or [LinkedIn](https://www.linkedin.com/in/shyrenmore/)
 - Don't forget to star ⭐ the repo

 <!-- ABOUT THE PROJECT -->